kubrickfr/avsc-wiki/Advanced-usage.md

 generally still unsafe (see [`type.fromJSON`](Api#typefromjsonobj) for a workaround).

-Finally, to make integration easier, `read` and `write` deal with unpacked buffers by default.
+Finally, to make integration easier, `read` and `write` deal with already unpacked buffers by default.
 To leverage an external optimized packing and unpacking routine (for example when using a native C++ addon), we can disable this behavior by setting the `manualMode` constructor option to `true`.